What are Germany's deportations rules? | DW | 11.12.2020

 Of the approximately 770,000 Syrians who have come to Germany in the last several years seeking protection from war and persecution, the interior ministers said only about 90 are considered threats.
 These individuals may now face deportation.

-Aside from travel restrictions due to coronavirus, expulsions to Syria would remain next to impossible for procedural reasons.
-"There are no state institutions in Syria with which we have diplomatic relations," Boris Pistorius, the state interior minister of Lower Saxony, said.
+Aside from travel restrictions due to the coronavirus, expulsions to Syria would remain next to impossible for procedural reasons.
+"There are no state institutions in Syria with which we have diplomatic relations," said Boris Pistorius, the state interior minister of Lower Saxony.

 Germany deported over 22,000 people in 2019, according to the Federal Agency for Civic Education (bpb.)
 The number of deportations has dropped every year since a 2016 peak of more than 25,000.